 - Prehensile Tail: Especially in the early shorts, when he'd often use his tail as a kind of third hand to pick things up and manipulate them.

 - Press-Ganged: The aptly-named "Shanghaied".
 The cartoon begins with Mickey and Minnie already on the ship, but it's not hard to tell how they got there.

 - Public Domain Animation: "The Mad Doctor" is one of the very few Disney shorts to slip into the Public Domain, although its extremely rare for it to appear in compilations (the only known time is in "Attack of the 30's Characters" from Thunderbean) due to legal fears over the usage of a copyrighted character like Mickey.

 - The Quiet One: Mickey was this in several of his 1930's shorts.

-- Re Traux: The 2013 shorts will return Mickey and his friends back to their rubberhose roots from the late 20's-mid 30's while the backgrounds will resemble backgrounds from 50's and 60's cartoons.
+- Retraux: The 2013 shorts returned Mickey and his friends back to their rubberhose roots from the late 20's-mid 30's, while the backgrounds resemble those from 50's and 60's cartoons.